a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 1500 hours, $94k, bad experiences.
 Low-qualitiy JavaScript exacts many costs from you, your team, your company, your users, and many people each of you interact with.

-## Causes?
+## Causes
 Developer Fault?
 No.  All devs I've met generally do the best they can given their experience.
 When you start to learn JavaScript, and your programming background is:
   - Classical Object-oriented, you follow OO examples and use OO libraries because they make sense to you.
 You work around JavaScript's OO quirks.
   - Functional, you follow functional examples and use functional libraries because they make sense to you.
 You work around JavaScript's functional quirks.
   - None, no articles make sense yet.
 You follow guidelines from all articles because they're written by more experienced developers.
 You don't know that programming languages have quirks.

 The path to getting stuff done looks something like this:
  - Article 1: (jQuery) Submit your form with `$('.loginForm').submit()`;
  - Article 2: (jQuery) Separate concerns is good - separate your data and functions from others' data and functions by namespacing them in an object.
  - Article 3: (OO) Separate concerns is good - do it with modules, classes, and objects with data and functions
- - Article 4: (functional) Separate concerns is good - do it with modules, classes, and objects with data, and functions

-A few days later Frankenstein's monster emerges into the web.
+ - Article 4: (functional) Separate concerns is good - do it with modules, classes, and objects with data, and functions A few days later Frankenstein's monster emerges into the web.

 What happened?
 Well, to start, modules, objects, and separate concerns probably meant different things in each of them.